wickljas/PES_Board/docs/markdown/ultrasonic_sensor.md

 ### Read the Distance

-The operation is straightforward since all processes are encapsulated within the class, yielding a completed function that returns the distance in centimeters.
+The operation is straightforward since all processes are encapsulated within the class including a function that returns the distance in centimeters.
 This functionality is accessed through the following command:

 ```
-// read us sensor distance, only valid measurements will update us_distance_cm
+// read us sensor distance, non valid measurements will return -1.0f
 us_distance_cm = us_sensor.read();
 ```